Skip to Content

 For more info, check out this excellent map which offers more details about historical and cultural points of interest in Cape Scott Provincial Park and where to find them.

-Cape Scott Provincial Park is located at the extreme northwestern tip of Vancouver Island, British Columbia, Canada.
-Getting there requires a little more effort than some of the more popular provincial parks on Vancouver Island.
+Getting to the parking lot requires a little more effort than some of the more popular provincial parks on Vancouver Island.

-• A high clearance vehicle is recommended.
+• A high-clearance vehicle is recommended.
 Drive with headlights on at all times and be prepared to pull over for industrial traffic.
 Use caution around corners and avoid the soft shoulders

-• Bring a full size spare tire and be familiar with changing it.
+• Bring a full-size spare tire and be familiar with changing it.
 We passed two groups of people changing tires on our last visit to Cape Scott

 The Cape Scott Provincial Park parking lot with picnic tables covered by a shelter plus outhouse and information board